Risk Factors Dashboard

 Unstable global economic conditions may have serious adverse consequences on our business, financial condition, and operations.

 We are operating in an uncertain economic environment.
 The global credit and financial markets have experienced extreme volatility and disruptions over the past few years, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, high rates of inflation, and uncertainty about economic stability and a potential recession.
-The U.S. government's decisions regarding its debt ceiling and the possibility that the U.S. could default on its debt obligations may cause further interest rate increases, disrupt access to capital markets, and deepen recessionary conditions.
-While our management team continually monitors market conditions and economic factors, throughout our footprint, we are unable to predict the duration or severity of such
+The U.S. government's decisions regarding appointments at the Federal Reserve, its debt ceiling and the possibility that the U.S. could default on its debt obligations may cause further interest rate adjustments, disrupt access to capital markets, and deepen recessionary conditions.
+Further, disagreements between the U.S. and significant trading partners over economic or political matters such as international trade may result in new or continued sanctions, tariffs and other similar restrictions on trade and investment between countries, which may result in supply chain disruptions and increased costs that could negatively affect us, our customers and our counterparties.
+In addition, conflicts between countries such as the Russian military action against Ukraine and ongoing conflicts in the Middle East, could lead to regional instability, a rise in commodity prices, increase inflationary pressures and market volatility, and thereby have an indirect effect on us even when we do not have material exposure to such countries.
+While our management team continually monitors market conditions and economic factors, throughout our footprint, we are unable to predict the duration or severity of such conditions or factors.
+If conditions were to worsen nationally, regionally, or locally, then we could see a sharp increase in our total net charge-offs and also be required to significantly increase our allowance for credit losses.
+Furthermore, the demand for loans and our other products and services could decline.
+An increase in our non-performing assets and related increases in our provision for loan losses, coupled with a potential decrease in the demand for loans and other products and services, could negatively affect our business and could have a material adverse effect on our capital, financial condition, results of operations, and future growth.

 There can be no assurance that further deterioration in markets and confidence in economic conditions will not occur.
 Our general business strategy may be adversely affected by any such economic downturn or recession, volatile business environment, hostile third-party action, or continued unpredictable and unstable market conditions.
 The effects of any economic downturn or recession could continue for many years after the downturn or recession is considered to have ended.